-Pillow use alone has been shown to increase the chance of SIDS occurring by up to 2.5 times, so it may be helpful to talk to one of our helpline advisers if you were thinking of using one with your baby due to concerns for plagiocephaly (or ‘flat head syndrome’).
+Pillow use alone has been shown to increase the chance of SIDS occurring by up to 2.5 times., If you were thinking of using a pillow with your baby due to concerns for plagiocephaly (or ‘flat head syndrome’).
 There are techniques you can use that could help plagiocephaly which will not increase the risk of SIDS.

 Cot bumpers can pose the risk of an accident to your baby once they begin to roll and move about the cot.
 There have been a number of cases in the UK and abroad where infants have become entangled in the ties and material, or fallen from pulling themselves up on the bumpers.

 A simple mattress in your cot with no loose bedding or bumpers is the safest sleeping place for a baby.
 Find out more about our advice on cot bumpers here.